peter0749/aiComposer_multiple_instruments/README.md

 Under the same directory of `music_generator.py`

+The `mz.mid` file should be identical to the file `example/mz.mid`.

+If you want to generate different music, just remove the `--debug` argument.

 You can also try to generate different style of music with different model.

+Which is the `multi.h5` file.

 All trained models are in the `release` tag.

+### Model List

 ### Arguments